OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:34

-Meshobab and Jamlech and Joshah the son of Amaziah,
+Meshobab, Jamlech, and Joshah the son of Amaziah,

 ## 1 Chronicles 4:35